 Cure Trials: ASCENT—Treating High-Risk Smoldering Myeloma with a Four-Drug Regimen

-The US-based ASCENT trial (Aggressive Smoldering Cure Evaluating Novel Therapies) is headed by Dr. Shaji Kumar of the Mayo Clinic (Rochester, MN) and uses a combination of carfilzomib, lenalidomide, dexamethasone, and daratumumab in an attempt to cure patients with high-risk smoldering multiple myeloma (HR-SMM).
+The U.S.-based ASCENT trial (Aggressive Smoldering Cure Evaluating Novel Therapies) is headed by Dr. Shaji Kumar of the Mayo Clinic (Rochester, MN).
+This trial uses a combination of carfilzomib, lenalidomide, dexamethasone, and daratumumab in high-risk smoldering multiple myeloma.
+Its goal: to learn whether starting treatment early substantially improves outcomes, leads to a higher level of undetected minimal residual disease (MRD), sustained remissions, and potential cure.

 All enrolled patients will receive a reduced dose of carfilzomib, lenalidomide, and daratumumab for one year of maintenance.
 At this point, it is anticipated that approximately 80% of patients will achieve MRD negativity (versus 62% already achieved with KRd in the CESAR trial), said Dr. Brian G.M.
 Durie.
 MRD testing will be done at diagnosis and during therapy, allowing intensive tracking of the disease in patients.
 The number of cycles of therapy will be determined by the individual patient's response.